AI-Student-Society/DeepLearningDay-pt1/README.md

 Once logged in, click on `File` → `Open notebook`.
 In the form which will open up, select `GitHub` on the upper bar.
 Click `CANCEL` on the next form, then paste the URL of this repository into the search bar to load one of the notebooks into Colab.

-Executing a code cell (with `Ctrl+Enter` or `Shift+Enter`) there might open up a warning telling that the code has been imported from GitHub, ignoring by clicking on `Run anyway`.
+Executing a code cell (with `Ctrl+Enter` or `Shift+Enter`) might open up a warning telling that the code has been imported from GitHub, ignore it by clicking on `Run anyway`.

 Enjoy!